3 More Minneapolis Police Officers Charged in George Floyd's De*th

 Alexander Kueng and Thomas Lane have been criminally charged with aiding and abetting murder.

-will #FBR RT @CNBC: 3 former Minneapolis police officers were charged Wednesday with aiding and abetting murder in connection with the death of Georg… 39 seconds ago
+Roger Williams 3 more Minneapolis officers charged in George Floyd death, Derek Chauvin charges elevated https://t.co/RiQPO5YyuJ v… https://t.co/sQjzujuQWn 1 minute ago

-Karen RT @AP: Protests in cities across America condemning racism and police abuses after the death of George Floyd have remained large in number… 4 minutes ago
+Patrick Whittle RT @AP: Protests in cities across America condemning racism and police abuses after the death of George Floyd have remained large in number… 7 minutes ago

-Live News Time The former Minneapolis Police officer who pressed his knee into George Floyd's neck was charged on Wednesday with a… https://t.co/JwsCTwJ5NH 5 minutes ago
+Malefica_V RT @artsmia: Mia has suspended its practice of contracting off-duty Minneapolis Police Department officers.
+Read more via @artnet: https://… 11 minutes ago

-sarah RT @BDaveWalters: The former Minneapolis Police officer who pressed his knee into George Floyd's neck was charged on Wednesday with a new,… 6 minutes ago
+BuckaRubby RT @nytimes: There have been more than 2,600 civilian complaints against Minneapolis police officers since 2012.
+In only a dozen cases were… 15 minutes ago